tritiumdev/cereal-ocpp2/src/README.md

 This directory contains extensions and additions to the cereal namespace that are used as part of the automated generation of the serialization library contained in this project.
-Note this code makes use of std::experimental::optional to deal with the optional nature of some fields in the OCPP 2.0 specification.
+Note this code makes use of std::experimental::optional (which is std::optional in C++17 with little alteration) to deal with the optional nature of some fields in the OCPP 2.0 specification.

+In time there will be detailed examples of how this works, and what the recommended style of coding is for both decoding remote messages and encoding your own to send...

+(just try/catch around decode - you could probably do the same around encode, but if you write your code well you won't have to do this (i.e. just catch all encoding exceptions during testing)) - people will probably have different thoughts about
+this.

 ## time